 The Company's Warrants contain standard anti-dilution provisions for stock dividends, stock splits, subdivisions, combinations and similar types of recapitalization events.
 They also contain a cashless exercise feature that provides for their net share settlement at the option of the holder in the event that there is no effective registration statement covering the continuous offer and sale of the warrants and underlying shares.
 The Company is required to comply with certain requirement to cause or maintain the effectiveness of a registration statement for the offer and sale of these securities.
 The Warrant contracts further provide for the payment of liquidated damages at an amount per month equal to 1% of the aggregate VWAP of the shares into which each Warrant is convertible into in the event that the Company is unable to maintain the effectiveness of a registration statement as described herein.
-The Company evaluated the registration statement and has therefore not allocated any portion of the Company's cash or cash equivalents to the registration payment arrangement affective provision that permits their settlement in cash at fair value at the option of the holder upon the occurrence of a change in control.
+The Company evaluated the registration payment arrangement stipulated in the terms of these securities and determined that it is probable that the Company will maintain an effective registration statement and has therefore not allocated any portion of the Company's cash or cash equivalents to the registration payment arrangement.
+The Warrants also contain a fundamental transactions provision that permits their settlement in cash at fair value at the option of the holder upon the occurrence of a change in control.
 Such change in control events include tender offers or hostile takeovers, which are not within the sole control of the Company as the issuer of these Warrants.
 Accordingly, the Warrants are considered to have a cash settlement feature that precludes their classification as equity instruments.
 Settlement at fair value upon the occurrence of a fundamental transaction would be computed using the Black Scholes Option Pricing Model.